BirteStrunk/BirteStrunk.github.io/04_teaching.markdown

 ### Exploring Economics Summer Academy
 At the [Summer Academy](https://www.exploring-economics.org/en/participate/summer-academy/){:target="_blank"}, organized by the Network for Pluralist Economics and the Protestant Academy of Thuringia, I've taught the week-long, semester equivalent course *Ecological Economics and Degrowth*, twice together with Corinna Dengler (2018, 2021), once on my own (2019).

+### University College Maastricht
+Back in 2017-2018, I taught full-time as a *Teaching Fellow* at my alma mater, UCM.
+Courses I taught over the course of two semester were:
+- Philosophy of Science
+- Contemporary World History
+- Theory Construction and Modeling
+- Research Methods I & II
+- Research Project